SC-TPP/LGBF/README.md

 Any users who would like to contribute and improve this dataset should contact corporateperformance@stirling.gov.uk.
 My Python knowledge is limited so I am sure there are many improvements that can be made to the notebooks.

 If any users have additional fields they would like to be added again please contact corporateperformance@stirling.gov.uk and we will attempt to provide these (if resource allows).

-All data provided here is publically available on the Improvement Service's website.
-Any users should verify the validity of this data independently.
-There is no guarantee that the data transformations applied in the Notebook are correct (although I believe they are and have done some limited verification of this).

-Data will be refreshed each time a new file is publically available on the Improvement Services Website.